jyotik03/BitBasket-Ecomshop/README.md

 <hr>
 <hr>

-### **Entry Page 🙏**
+### **Entry Page **

- This is the 1st page of this Dapp, where you can choose wheather you wanna do business with us or go for shopping.
+ This is the initial page of the Dapp, where users can choose to either conduct business by listing products or go shopping.

  <p align="center">
   <img alt="image1" src="./readme/two.png" width="100%" />